MicrosoftDocs/power-automate-docs/articles/create-team-flows.md

 <properties
     pageTitle="Learn how to add other owners to a flow and create team flows | Microsoft Flow" description="Microsoft Flow makes it easy automate repetitive tasks.
-You can add users or groups as owners and collaborate with them to design and manage your flows." services=""
+You can add users or groups as owners and collaborate with them to design and manage flows." services=""
     suite="flow"
     documentationCenter="na"